Help and advice

 Be classic

 Funeral attire is typically classic in style and dark in colour.
-A navy, grey or black business suit couple with a white collared shirt and a subtle tie is perfect for funeral wear.
+A navy, grey, or black business suit coupled with a white collared shirt and a subtle tie is perfect for funeral wear.

 Be understated